echandlerdavis/echandlerdavis/README.md

 Welcome to my GitHub profile!
 I am a recent graduate of UW's Full Stack Web Development Bootcamp.
 Here you will find mostly Bootcamp projects, and new projects I am working on in my spare time.

-I am currently doing a React and GraphQL deep dive, and hoping to use these skills soon in a professional environment.
 As I am currently looking for work in the field, please contact me if you are interested in taking on an attentive employee and fast learner.

+- 🌱 I’m currently learning Java and Springboot and will be posting those projects on here soon!
 - ⚡ Fun fact: I am also a musician and visual artist!
 I love using creative problem solving across all of my passions - including coding!

 Thanks for stopping by! ✨